 - Understand what defensive coaches are trying to accomplish

-In order to beat a defense, you need to understand how they operate from the offensive line to the secondary.
+To beat a defense, you need to understand how they operate from the offensive line to the secondary.
 As mentioned in our podcast from 12 year NFL veteran QB Sage Rosenfels:

 Kyle Shanahan learned early in his career coverages and schemes from a defensive perspective.
 That’s why he’ll be successful in his career cause he understands the complete picture.